sf202/CSC-4370-Team-Project-4/README.md

 # For Instructions
 Please refer to Project4_PropertY-hub_fa2301INSTRUCTIONS.pdf.

 # Objectives
-**Milestone**
+## Milestone 1: Home Page and User Registration
+ ### Home Page:
--Home page and User Registration.
-Home Page: Design a generic home page describing: (same concept as an About page
+ Design a generic home page (similar to an "About" page) to include:

-- Description of your project.
-- User Registration 1.
-Now as a team, you have discussed what kind of users your platform will be having.
-- Users: Buyers and Sellers.
-You also wanted to add an Admin user to analyze your business
+Project Description: Provide an overview of the platform.

+### User Registration:
+Define user roles: Buyers, Sellers, and Admin (to analyze business activities).
-- This Portal must handle the registrations and login of all the users.
-Front End (FE):
+The portal must handle registration and login for all users.
+Front-End (FE):
-- Design a signup page with all the required form fields.
-For example first name, last name, email id, username, etc. Make sure you collect all the form data that is required from the users to run your business effectively.
+Create a signup page with form fields such as first name, last name, email, username, etc.
-- Handle all the form validations.
+Ensure comprehensive form validations for accurate data collection.
 Back-End (BE):
-- Design your DB Schema.
-- Store the all the required data in the database
-- Make sure you are encrypting the passwords when you store them in the DB

-**Milestone**
-- User Login: Once the new user is registered successfully the user must be redirected automatically to the login page.
-FE + BE:
-- Design and develop your login page.
-- If the user exits after verification of the password fetched from the DB you should redirect the user to his dashboard to officially sign in.
-Redirecting Rules:
-- If the user is a seller, redirect the user to the seller dashboard.
-- If the user is a buyer, redirect the buyer to the buyer dashboard.
-- If the user is an admin, redirect the admin to the admin dashboard.
-Make use of the session’s concepts for example in the general situation : 1.
-The session id is sent to the user when his session is created.
--  It will store a cookie (called, by default, PHPSESSID…etc…) 3.
-The cookie is sent by the browser to the server with each request 4.
-The server (PHP) uses that cookie, containing the session_id, to know which file corresponds to that user.

-**Milestone**- 3 Seller Dashboard: FE : Once the seller logs into their account the dashboard should list all the properties details also called card(s) tied to that user.
-For example:
- - The location and age
-- The floor plan (including the site's square footage)
-- The number of bedrooms
-- Additional facilities (such as bathrooms)
-- Presence of a garden
--Parking availability
-- Proximity to nearby facilities (such as large towns, schools and colleges)
-- Proximity to main roads
-- Property tax records - calculate 7% of value If the user hasn’t registered any property previously there should be a card with a + Symbol suggesting to add the new property to the platform. - Implement some logic to emphasized that they must click the + symbol
-- Fetch all the properties from DB.
-- List them in the form of cards.
-Card: ○ Each card must have an image.
-The main details like the location, price, etc.
--  Once the user clicks on the card.
-The user must be redirected to the complete details of the property.
--   The user should be able to update the property details in the complete video of the property details page.
--  The user should be able to delete the listed property.
-BE: Once the seller adds a property to the platform, store all the details in the property table in the DB with the foreign key user owning the property.
--   Design your DB Schema as per your convenience but the above-mentioned point is just a suggestion and best practice.
+Design the database schema to store all user data.
+Implement password encryption before storing credentials.
+##  Milestone 2: User Login
+Functionality:

+After successful registration, redirect users to the login page.

+Verify credentials, and upon success, redirect users based on their role:

+Sellers → Seller Dashboard

+Buyers → Buyer Dashboard

+Admin → Admin Dashboard

+Implementation:

+Use sessions for user authentication:

+Assign a unique session ID upon login.

+Use cookies to manage the session and verify user identity on subsequent requests.

+##  Milestone 3: Seller Dashboard

+## Front-End (FE):

+Upon login, the seller dashboard should display all properties listed by the user in card format.
+Each card should include:

+Details: Location, age, floor plan, square footage, number of bedrooms, bathrooms, garden, parking, proximity to facilities, main roads, and property tax (7% of value).

+Image: A visual representation of the property.

+Interaction:

+Clicking a card redirects to the detailed property view.

+Sellers can update or delete properties.

+If no properties are listed, display a “+” card prompting the seller to add a new property.
+Use visual cues to encourage interaction.

+## Back-End (BE):

+Save property details in the database, associating them with the seller via a foreign key.

+Design the database schema to align with best practices and support the above functionality.